Welcome to today's edition of the Rush 24-7 podcast.

 Nah.

-Congrats to the AP for actually using That word.
+Congrats to the AP for actually using that word.

-Obama was set to announce the new drilling today, apparently, uh, at the military base where I grew up, Andrews Air Force Base here, Camp Springs, Temple Hills, Maryland.
+Obama was set to announce the new drilling today, apparently, at the military base where I grew up, Andrews Air Force Base here, Camp Springs, Temple Hills, Maryland.

-Which they have a renamed Andrews.
+They have a renamed Andrews.

 I don't know.